carmonalab/Gcnt2_Gut/README.md

 The quality control pipeline is found in **scRNAseq_data_processing_template.Rmd**.
 The pipeline displays plots about various quality control metrics but also outputs the raw scRNA-seq dataset along with two processed scRNA-seq
-datasets: the quality control end-product and a lighter version.
+datasets: the quality control end product and a lighter version.

 For comparison statistics and graphs with the author's filtering procedure see **data_processing_comparison_author.Rmd**